erashish41/react-vite-practice/01_react_vite/src/source.md

         const UserContext = createContext()
 - In order to use the Context in a child component, we need to access it using the useContext Hook. import { useState, createContext, useContext } from "react";
+- Call useContext at the top level of your component to read and subscribe to context.
 - The Context API provides a means to share values like state, functions, or any data across the component tree without passing props down manually at every level.